 4. Remove the Empty Cartridge and Reset the Spring

-5. Load the New Grease Cartridge
+5. Load the New Grease

+Most people will want to know how to load a grease gun cartridge.
 The new grease cartridge has a plastic cap.
 Remove and discard it.
 You’ll see that the new cartridge isn’t completely full of grease.
 Insert the cartridge into the body of the grease gun, starting with the end that shows there’s some empty space in the cartridge.
 It may be necessary to twist the cartridge a bit to get it to fit properly.

 6. Remove the Cartridge Seal

 Next, remove the seal from the exposed end of the grease cartridge.
 Typically, this seal looks like an aluminum tab.
 To remove it, simply tear it off.
 If you’re using a smaller cartridge, the seal may be made of foil.
 Either way, make sure to completely remove the seal so that no small pieces remain.